section-engineering-education/engineering-education/content/articles/creating-an-application-using-beeware/index.md

 3. Basic Python knowledge.

 ### Getting started
-We will create a simple calculator application.
-First, you need to be connected to the internet to create the app successfully.
-Next, cd into a folder of your choice and type the `briefcase new` command.
+This tutorial will will create a simple calculator application so to begin with, you need to be connected to the internet to create the app successfully.
+Next, navigate into a folder of your choice  using the terminal then type the `briefcase new` command.

 This command will create a new application in that folder.
-Follow the instructions and type the required details or press enter to remain with the default information.
+Follow the instructions and input the required details or press enter to go with the default configuration.

 The new app should have the following structure: